 In 2016, the Bar U has many special events helping to celebrate 100 years of the Calary Stampede.
 These include Chuckwagon "Cook offs", Canada Day Festivities, Ranch Rodeo, Chore Horse competition and Polo matches.
 Friends of the Bar U

 Head Smashed In Buffalo Jump bears witness to a custom practiced by native people of the North American plains for nearly 6000 years.
 Head-Smashed-In Buffalo Jump is known around the world as a remarkable testimony of prehistoric life.
 In 1981, the United Nations Educational Scientific and Cultural Organization (UNESCO) designated the jump as a World Heritage Site placing it among other world attractions such as the Egyptian pyramids, Stonehenge and the Galapagos Islands.

 Just 20 minutes from the Homeplace Ranch, this picturesque complex has captivated the worldwide audience of the sport of show jumping.
-Spruce Meadows was Ranked #1 in the world in 2002/2003/2004/2005/2006 and 2007.
-Spruce Meadows' tournaments have attracted virtually every Olympic, World, European, and National Show Jumping Champion.
+Spruce Meadows was Ranked #1 in the world almost every years since 2002!.
+Spruce Meadows' tournaments have attracted virtually every Olympic, World, European, and National Show Champion.